bgamari/ghc-wiki-import/template-haskell/reify.md

 >
 >
-> **FD** Note that `Ticksh` has constructors like `SourceNote` and `Breakpoint` which do not relate to performance measurements.
-The problem with using `HsSplice` would be that it is removed when the renamer executes the splice and we need it to reach the typechecker.
+> **FD** The problem with using `HsSplice` would be that it is removed when the renamer executes the splice and we need it to reach the typechecker.
+The only alternative I see is to extend the HsExpr type with another constructor instead.
 > **End FD**
 >
 >